kanifrances/Fount-Theme-Development/README.md

-# Fount-Theme-Development
+# Fount-Theme
-WordPress Theme development
+A wordpress theme